 The purpose of this section is to allow for short-term rentals while ensuring public safety, preventing possible nuisances for abutters, minimizing reductions to available long term (greater than 31 consecutive days) rental housing, and preserving the character of the town’s neighborhoods.
 Rentals for a period of 31 days or less may be allowed in residential dwellings subject to the conditions outlined below.

+Continuance of Operation

+Upon the effective date of this Bylaw, existing Short Term Residential Rentals will have the following ability to operate based on the conditions below:

+All existing Owner Occupied Short Term Residentials have the right to continue as a permitted use. so long as they continue to be registered and licensed.

+All existing Non-Owner Occupied Short Term Residential Rentals that have registered and been inspected with the Town of Buckland as of DATE OF NOTICE OF PUBLIC HEARING, have the right to continue as a permitted use, so long as they continue to be registered and licensed.

 Performance Standards

 No more than two (2) adult occupants per room for overnight accommodation.

 A minimum of one (1) off-street parking space shall be provided for each room for overnight accommodation to be rented, unless an alternate parking plan is provided and approved by special permit.
+Total parking for the short term residential rental shall not exceed more than a total of four (4) spaces.

 No loud noise or music, excessive traffic, or other disturbances shall be allowed.